StackVista/stackstate-docs/setup/agent/windows.md

 ### Install

-The StackState Agent is installed using a [PowerShell \(docs.microsoft.com\)](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-6) script.
+StackState Agent V2 is installed using a [PowerShell \(docs.microsoft.com\)](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-6) script.

 * [Online install](#online-install) - If you have access to the internet on the machine where the Agent will be installed.
 * [Offline install](#offline-install) - If you **do not** have access to the internet on the machine where the Agent will be installed.